 Labor and Materials

 This is the meat and potatoes of the project, and likely the most expensive aspect of the work you have to budget.
 To start with, you want to separate these into line items tagged to a specific task.
-This may seem like unnecessary detail, but it’s not.
+This may seem like an unnecessary detail, but it’s not.
 Every dollar needs to be accounted for if you want to reign in costs, so the more exact you can be the better your estimate will be and the closer your budget will come in within budget.

 Now that you’ve broken down your project into the small tasks that make it up, it’s time to assign a labor and material cost to each.
-This is the money you’re going to spend on assembling the team responsible for each task, the time they’re take to complete it and the materials they’ll need for those tasks.
+This is the money you’re going to spend on assembling the team responsible for each task, the time they’ll take to complete it and the materials they’ll need for those tasks.
 It’s a lot of work, but by doing it before the project begins you’ll save yourself headaches and over-expenditures.

 Other Line Items

 Of course, a project is not only labor and materials, even if that is the heavy lifting.
-It’s important to account for every dollar and cent, and those smaller items — and sometimes no-so-small items — are going to add up.
+It’s important to account for every dollar and cent, and those smaller items — and sometimes not-so-small items — are going to add up.
 Don’t let these costs break your budget, find them and then collect them on your free Excel project budget template.

 Take travel, for example.
 There needs to be a column in which you note when and if you have to travel, and then how much that will cost, including any stipend.
 Maybe travel doesn’t plan into your project, but you need to consider it.
 Better to have thought it through and dismissed it, then to have a cost come up in the midst of the project that you’ve not accounted for.